openvinotoolkit/nncf/examples/experimental/onnx/README.md

 * `nan` means that NNCF PTQ API failed to generate proper quantized onnx model.
 We are working on these defects.
 * `MaskRCNN-12` can be used two task types detection (`det`) and instance segmentation (`inst-seg`).
+* `tiny-yolov3-11` and `yolov3-12` models can be quantized by PTQ API, but the quantized models cannot be run on `OpenVINOExecutionProvider(onnxruntime-openvino==1.11.0)`.
+Therefore, we obtain the model accuracy by running those models on `CPUExecutionProvider`.

 # Support ONNXRuntime PTQ for Yolov5 models